OAG Services from A - Z

 Bordentown, NJ 08505

-lbert Elias at Johnstone is host to the JJC’s “Work Readiness Program”.
-The program accepts residents both on committed and probationary status, who have achieved either a high school diploma or General Equivalency Diploma (GED).
+Albert Elias Residential Community Home is located in Bordentown, NJ and is part of the Johnstone Campus.
+Albert Elias is host to the JJC’s “Work Readiness Program.”
+The program serves up to 18 male juveniles ranging in age from 17 and older.
+The program accepts residents both on committed and probationary status that have achieved either a high school diploma or General Equivalency Diploma (GED).
 Program participants are provided with the basic work and life skills deemed necessary for employment.
 Participants develop occupational skills through structured learning opportunities such as work-based experiences, community service, and residential living.
 The goal of this specialized program is to enable participants to be successful in the workplace and community upon transitioning home.

-articipants are employed at the State’s Department of the Treasury-BOSS warehouse facility.
-Monday through Friday participants work as furniture restorers and computer technicians, or assist with general warehouse needs, earning an hourly rate and certifications relating to skills aquired in the warehouse setting.
-The remaining participants have the ability to fill vacant positions as they become available at BOSS.
-Students can work and/or attend classes allowing them to continue their education at institutions in the surrounding community.
+Up to twelve participants are employed at the Department of the Treasury- (Bureau of Special Services) BOSS warehouse facility.
+Monday through Friday participants work as furniture restorers and computer technicians, or assist with general warehouse needs, earning an hourly rate and certifications relating to skill acquired in the warehouse setting.
+The remaining participants can work and/or attend classes allowing them to continue their education at institutions in the surrounding community and prepare to fill vacant positions at BOSS as they become available.

 In addition to the components of the “Work Readiness Program”, participants are exposed to alternative programs, which include, but are not limited to: